 Painful vaso-occlusive crisis causes severe pain in long bones, the hands and feet, back, and joints.
 Hip pain may result from avascular necrosis of the femoral head.
 Severe abdominal pain, which may be due to hepatic vein thrombosis, may develop with or without vomiting and is usually accompanied by back and joint pain.

 Acute chest syndrome is characterized by sudden onset of fever, chest pain, and pulmonary infiltrates.
 It may follow bacterial pneumonia.
 Hypoxemia may develop rapidly, causing dyspnea.

 The type of testing done depends on the age of the patient.
 DNA testing can be used for prenatal diagnosis or to confirm a diagnosis of the sickle cell genotype.
 Screening of neonates is available in most US states and involves hemoglobin electrophoresis.
 Screening and diagnosis in children and adults involve examination of the peripheral smear, hemoglobin solubility testing, and hemoglobin electrophoresis.

 The sensitivity of prenatal diagnosis has been greatly improved with the availability of PCR (polymerase chain reaction) technology.
 It is recommended for families at risk for sickle cell (eg, couples with medical or family histories of anemia or of suggestive ethnic background).
 DNA samples can be obtained by chorionic villus sampling Chorionic Villus Sampling Genetic evaluation is part of routine prenatal care and is ideally done before conception.
 The extent of genetic evaluation a woman chooses is related to how the woman weighs factors such as... read more at 10 to 12 weeks' gestation.
-Amniotic fluid can also be tested at 14 to 16 wk.
+Amniotic fluid can also be tested at 14 to 16 weeks.
 Diagnosis is important for genetic counseling.